libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 #### Broad support

 Chrome has supported WebRTC since 2012.
 Other browsers soon followed, achieving support [on all evergreen browsers](https://caniuse.com/?search=webrtc).
 WebRTC is literally everywhere.

-#### Signaling Removed

-In contrast to standard WebRTC signaling, signaling is completely removed in libp2p browser-to-server communication, and that Signal Channels aren't needed.
-Removing signaling results in fewer roundtrips to establish a Data Channel and the added complexity of creating signaling.
-Additionally, in standard WebRTC, where Signal Channels were needed due to router restrictions, latency is lowered on all traffic using direct communication in libp2p.

 ### Limitations